H. Emilie Cady: Spiritual development and writing career

 Introduced to the teachings of Albert Benjamin Simpson, Cady became deeply involved in spiritual and metaphysical studies.
 She was inspired and influenced by Biblical teachings and the philosophy of Ralph Waldo Emerson.
 She was taught by Emma Curtis Hopkins, the New Thought "teacher of teachers" and a student of Christian Science and Mary Baker Eddy.

 Cady associated with several prominent figures in the New Thought movement of the time, including: Emma Curtis Hopkins, Divine Science minister Emmet Fox, Ernest Holmes, founder of Religious Science, and Charles and Myrtle Fillmore, co-founders of Unity Church.
 Finding The Christ in Ourselves, a pamphlet she had written and sent unsolicited to Charles and Myrtle Fillmore, was published by them in the October 1891 issue of Thought.
-Beginning in 1892, a series of articles titled Lessons in Truth by Dr. Cady were published in Unity magazine.
-This material later was compiled into a book and was the first book Unity published.
+Beginning in 1892, a series of articles titled "Lessons in Truth" by Dr. Cady were published in Unity magazine.
+This material later was compiled into a book and was among the first books Unity published.

 Death

-Cady died January 3, 1941, in Manhattan, New York City.
+Cady died January 3, 1941, in Manhattan, New York City, aged 92.